The Best Things to Do in Reus, Spain

 Gaudí Centre

 The city’s most famous son, Antonio Gaudí, has an entire museum dedicated to him in Plaça del Mercadal.
-Although Gaudí was born in Reus and spent his entire childhood and youth here before moving to Barcelona, there is not a single building of his in the city of his birth.
+Although Gaudí was born in Reus and spent his entire childhood and youth here before moving to Barcelona, there is not a single one of him in the city of his birth.
 This is in stark contrast to Barcelona, where he played a major role in shaping the city’s appearance with buildings such as the Sagrada Familia, Casa Milà, Casa Batlló and Parc Güell.

 Gaudì Centre Reus at Plaça del Mercadal